diana-hep/oamap/README.rst

 - an **offsets array**, which is a cumulative sum of the counts array, permitting random access;
 - **starts** and **stops arrays**, which individually indicate the start and stop of each list (also random accessible).

 ROOT uses counts and offsets, `Arrow uses offsets <https://github.com/apache/arrow/blob/master/format/Layout.md#list-type>`_, and Parquet uses something altogether different (repetition level).
 OAMap converts any of these into starts and stops arrays because that form is the most powerful: the physical data may contain gaps to emulate stencils, may be in a different physical order than the logical order for database-style indexing, and may contain data accessible by pointer but not in the main list (e.g. it's part of a tree).
 When OAMap fails to find a starts or stops array (default names end with ``-B`` and ``-E``), it searches for a counts array (default name ends with ``-c``).
-For simplicity, all of the examples we have considered have been in that fallback case.
+For simplicity, all of the examples we have considered have been based on counts arrays.
 Arrow and Parquet are handled with special dict-like objects— offsets arrays can be turned into starts and stops without even copying data.

 Most datasets are lists at the top level— lists of *something—* so they have one silly-looking single element array containing nothing but the total number of entries.
 The total number of entries is sometimes found in metadata, rather than data, so this array is created on demand in such cases (as in the ROOT example above).